Amoeboflagellate

-The heterolobosean pathogen Naegleria fowleri can behave as an amoeba (center) or as a flagellate (right).
+The heterolobosean human pathogen Naegleria fowleri can behave as an amoeba (center) or as a flagellate (right).

 An amoeboflagellate is any eukaryotic organism capable of behaving as an amoeba and as a flagellate at some point during their life cycle.
-Amoeboflagellates present pseudopodia and at least one flagellum, often in separate life stages (as in Naegleria, a human pathogen) or in the same stage simultaneously (as in Cercomonas).
+Amoeboflagellates present pseudopodia and at least one flagellum, often in separate life stages (as in Naegleria fowleri, a human pathogen) or in the same stage simultaneously (as in Cercomonas).

 Occurrence

 The amoeboflagellate cell type has been acquired numerous independent times across the evolution of protists (i.e. primarily unicellular eukaryotes that are not plants, fungi or animals).
 Some examples of protist phyla with amoeboflagellate body types are: